Drawing Alongside My Brother’s Schizophrenia

 Illustrated by Stephen A. Corcoran

 How do you establish trust and meaningful connection with a sibling who suffers from schizophrenia?
-In a desperate attempt to rekindle her relationship with her estranged brother Steve, Joan takes him to art therapy classes at the Art Studios, part of the Vancouver Recovery Through Art program.
+In an attempt to rekindle her relationship with her estranged brother Steve, Joan takes him to art the Art Studios in Vancouver, where he takes part in art classes for individuals with a mental illness in a safe, supportive environment.
 This marks the beginning of a remarkable journey into the healing power of art.

 One in five North Americans experiences a serious mental health crisis; DrawBridge: Drawing Alongside My Brother’s Schizophrenia offers a path of hope for the afflicted and for their advocates.
 In memory of her brother, Joan has established the Stephen A. Corcoran Memorial Award at Emily Carr University of Art and Design to assist students coping with mental health issues.